-Realizing her passion for chemistry while in high school, Dr. Boston felt drawn to the puzzle of trying to figure out how things react.
-While Boston completed her bachelor’s degree in chemistry at LCU, she discovered a passion for Organic Chemistry and proceeded to attain a Ph.D. in Organic Chemistry from Texas Tech.
-Boston says she never thought she wanted to teach chemistry, however Chancellor of LCU, Dr. Ken Jones, planted the idea that she should teach at her alma mater.
+Realizing her passion for chemistry while in high school, Dr. Amanda Boston felt drawn to the puzzle of trying to figure out how things react.
+While Boston completed her bachelor’s degree in chemistry at LCU, she discovered a passion for Organic Chemistry and proceeded to attain a Ph.D. in Organic Chemistry from Texas Tech University.
+Boston says she never thought she wanted to teach chemistry, however, Chancellor of LCU, Dr. Ken Jones, planted the idea that she should teach at her alma mater.
 She ended up contacting LCU about teaching, but when it didn’t work out, she knew it was God telling her to get the experience in another university setting.
 Boston became a teacher’s assistant at Texas Tech, where she gained valuable classroom experience until August of 2012, when she returned to LCU to teach.

 For Dr. Boston, Organic Chemistry just “makes sense.”
-However, she knows most pre-medical students consider organic chemistry one of the most challenging courses they will take.
-Boston says her goal is to teach organic chemistry in a way that makes sense.
+However, she knows most pre-medical students consider Organic Chemistry one of the most challenging courses they will take.
+Boston says her goal is to teach Organic Chemistry in a way that makes sense.

 By utilizing the smaller class sizes, Dr. Boston says teaching at LCU allows her to know each of her students personally and helps them on an individual basis.
 She claims knowing students on that level attributes to LCU students being the most motivated students she’s been privileged to teach.

-Dr. Boston connects her two unique and challenging passions, organic chemistry and marathons, to make her a better chemistry teacher and competitive runner.
+Dr. Boston connects her two unique and challenging passions, Organic Chemistry and marathons, to make her a better chemistry teacher and competitive runner.